scottfr/simulation/README.md

 `simulation` support differential equation models (also called System Dynamics models) in addition to Agent Based Models, or any mixture of the two techniques.

-`simulation` supports importing and running models built with [Insight Maker](https://insightmaker.com).
+In addition to building models directly with the package, `simulation` also supports importing and running models built with [Insight Maker](https://insightmaker.com).

 ## Installing the package